 You have to start your computer in Safe Mode with Command Prompt access and then all you have to do is pass a single command to get your account administrative access.

 At first, you need to boot into Safe Mode–

 3. Now, on the left pane, click on “Recovery“,

-4. On the right hand side, under “Advanced Startup” section, click on “Restart Now“.
+4. In the “Advanced Startup” section, you need to click on “Restart Now“.

-6. In Troubleshoot window, click on “Advanced options“.
+6. Then, you need to click on “Advanced options“.